IT governance - an introduction

 What is IT governance?

-IT governance is a formal framework that ensures the alignment of an organisation’s IT and business strategy.
+Using a formal IT governance framework ensures the alignment of an organisation’s IT and business strategy.

-By following such a framework, your organisation can demonstrate measurable results against its broader strategies and goals, as well as assure stakeholders that they can have confidence in your use of IT.
+By following such a framework, organisations can demonstrate measurable results against their broader strategies and goals, ensure they meet relevant legal and regulatory obligations, and assure stakeholders that they can have confidence in the use of IT.

 Buy the IT Governance standard